Sea ice from space – Investigating Arctic sea ice and its connection to climate

 Sea level is a very sensitive index of climate change.
 In ice form, sea ice is already contributing its volume to the oceans.
 Thus when it melts it does not increase the volume of the oceans.
 However, melting sea ice changes ocean salinity, affecting ocean currents and therefore the global climate system.
 Melting land ice such as glaciers and ice caps, on the other hand, contribute to the volume of the ocean and rising sea levels.
 With a focus towards oceans, the Copernicus Sentinel-3 satellite can measure and monitor changes in sea level.
 This information is essential to understanding our climate as well as the risks to coastal areas vulnerable to rising sea level.

-Brief description In this set of three activities, students will use an multimedia module to learn about sea currents, the...
+Brief description In this set of three activities, students will learn how ocean circulation has an impact on climate.
+In...

-Brief description In this set of three activities, students will do hands-on experiments and learn how to interpret satellite images...
+Brief description In this set of six activities, students will learn about the water cycle and, in particular, how water...